birlrobotics/smach_based_introspection_framework/README.md

 ## 3. Collect Anomalous Trials

-Since anomaly detetion models are in place now, the robot now can detect anomalies and ask help from the operator.
+Since anomaly detection models are in place now, the robot now can detect anomalies and ask help from the operator.

 Run more trials and make them anomalous if possible.